Wet Wrap Therapy: Step by Step Guide

-Atopic dermatitis (AD), also known as atopic eczema, is a common, chronic skin condition that causes inflamed skin that may crack, ooze, and is intensely itchy.
-Treatment of AD usually involves medications that are applied to the affected areas of skin.
-Wet-wrap therapy is a technique used in the treatment of moderate to severe AD in which a wet dressing is placed over the medicated skin.
+Atopic dermatitis (eczema), also known as atopic eczema, is a common, chronic skin condition that causes inflamed skin that may crack, ooze, and is intensely itchy.
+Treatment of atopic dermatitis usually involves medications that are applied to the affected areas of skin.
+Wet-wrap therapy is a technique used in the treatment of moderate to severe atopic dermatitis in which a wet dressing is placed over the medicated skin.

 How do wet wraps work?

 Wet-wrap dressings create a moist, physical barrier that has several benefits, including:

 - Increasing moisturization and softening of skin, which makes medicine penetrate better

 - Serving as a physical barrier against scratching

 Some wet wraps are created using moistened gauze, cotton, or bandages.
 Another technique involves using wet pajamas as the physical barrier.
 While it may sound strange at first, wet pajamas can actually be an effective wet-wrap dressing.

 - After a lukewarm bath, apply the medication (like a topical corticosteroid) to affected areas of skin